Published February 2009 | Edited June 3, 2024

 Grant Thornton (www.grantthornton.ca), in their Catalyst Winter 2010 newsletter, says yes ... now you have options that do not require unanimous consent of all the shareholders.

-Many of the differential reporting options under the existing GAAP have been integrated into new standards as policy choices.
+Many of the differential reporting options under the existing Canadian GAAP pre 2011 were integrated into the new standards as policy choices.

 When accounting for income taxes, you can now choose between the taxes payable method or the future income taxes method.

-The newsletter explains that is unclear of the impact of adopting the taxes payable method on taxable income and taxes right now as CRA has not issued any direction yet on whether they will accept pre-tax accounting income as the starting point.
+The newsletter explained that it was unclear of the impact of adopting the taxes payable method on taxable income and taxes as CRA had not issued any direction yet on whether they would accept pre-tax accounting income as the starting point.

 BDO (www.bdo.ca) shows an example of the taxes payable method in Appendix B of their article, Filling the GAAP: New Standards for Private Companies.